Bug severity: how to manage bugs more efficiently in 2023

 A low-severity and low-priority bug is usually cosmetic, and it's not considered a real issue regarding functionality.
 Therefore, it doesn't need to be fixed straight away.

-Example: Testing found Zoom has some font colors which are incorrect.
+Example: Testing found Zoom has some incorrect font colors.

 Why is bug severity important?